 \section{Related Work}

-\textbf{Personalized Federated Learning} \quad Among various PFL approaches, our work relates to several recent methods that create customized models for each client by applying modified aggregation techniques. \texttt{FedFomo} \citep{zhang2020personalized} encourages FL among only relevant clients by utilizing an optimally weighted combination of models from those clients. \texttt{FedAMP} \citep{huang2021personalized} is an attention-based technique that promotes stronger collaborative interactions between clients with comparable data distributions. \texttt{APPLE} \citep{luo2022adapt} aggregates client models locally with adaptively learned weights, representing the extent of client collaboration.
-While effective, these methods often require heavy computation to learn the weights or communication to download other clients' models.
-Clustering-based FL methods can mitigate this issue by performing FL in each client cluster. \texttt{CFL} \citep{sattler2020clustered} utilizes hierarchical clustering with a cosine similarity of clients' gradient updates as a post-processing step of FL. \texttt{IFCA} \citep{ghosh2020efficient} assigns clients to one of the pre-determined $K$ clusters and performs model aggregation within each cluster on the server. \cite{briggs2020federated} adds a hierarchical clustering step to the FL step for separating client clusters according to the similarity of clients' model weight updates. \cite{long2023multi} groups clients based on the parameters of their models.
-It learns multiple global models, serving as the cluster centers, and determines the assignment of clients to the centers.
-Akin to the listed approaches, our \texttt{cwFedAVG} method leverages relevant clients to personalize local models.
-However, it distinguishes itself by circumventing the need to learn weights governing client collaboration and does not require strong assumptions for clustering clients that clients can be partitioned into multiple discrete groups.
+\textbf{Personalized Federated Learning.} Among PFL approaches, our work aligns with recent methods that personalize models through modified aggregation techniques. \texttt{FedFomo} \citep{zhang2020personalized} encourages FL among relevant clients by utilizing an optimally weighted combination of models. \texttt{FedAMP} \citep{huang2021personalized} uses attention-based techniques to promote stronger collaboration between clients with similar data distributions.
+However, these methods often require heavy computation for weight learning or additional communication to download other clients' models.
+Clustering-based FL methods address this issue by performing FL within client clusters. \texttt{CFL} \citep{sattler2020clustered} employs hierarchical clustering using cosine similarity of clients' gradient updates as a post-processing step. \texttt{IFCA} \citep{ghosh2020efficient} assigns clients to pre-determined clusters and performs model aggregation within each cluster.
+Regularization-based methods eliminate both extensive computation and clustering assumptions. \texttt{FedNH} \citep{dai2023tackling} adds normalization layers to ensure the uniformity and semantics of class prototypes. \texttt{FedUV} \citep{son2024feduv} introduces weight and representation regularization to emulate IID settings.
+Like these approaches, \texttt{cwFedAvg} leverages relevant clients for personalization with weight regularization.
+However, it avoids complex client collaboration and does not require assuming clients can be grouped into discrete clusters.